Citi is an advertising partner.

-If your aim is to earn miles towards American Airlines flights, the Barclaycard Arrival Plus is not the card for you.
 This card’s strengths lie in its flexible rewards system and high overall rewards earning potential.
-Barclaycard Arrival Plus users get 2.1% back on travel-related expense.
+Venture users get 2 Miles per dollar on every purchase, every day.
 This covers airline tickets, hotels, taxis, and a whole array of related items.
-After you sign up for the card, you will also have a chance to earn 50,000 bonus miles after you spend $3,000 in the first 90 days.
+After you sign up for the card, you will also have a chance to earn 50,000 bonus miles after you spend $3,000 in the first three months.

 By offering a more focused and narrowed pool of rewards, the Aviator Silver card is able to give users a higher rate of returns (up to 5.1% when used maximally).
 If you fly with American Airlines often, and don’t mind only being able to get rewarded with flights, then we recommend going with the AAdvantage Aviator Silver card – provided you will also take advantage of perks such as Global Entry to offset the higher annual fee.

 AAdvantage Aviator Silver vs Aviator Red MasterCard